-Recreation and outdoor access
+Recreation and Outdoor Access

-Significant research demonstrates that recreation and outdoor access, often described as "green space," has many positive health, social and community, educational, and economic benefits for communities.
+Significant research demonstrates that recreation and outdoor access, often described as "green space," has many positive health, social and community, educational, and economic benefits.
 For example, access to green space can regulate air and water pollution, increase physical activity, and promote economic stability (Jennings et al., 2016).
+As noted in Section 4, the concept of public trust serves as a key safeguard for public outdoor access to natural resources.
 Interviewees identified inequitable access to green space as a key concern, with minority and low-income urban communities being less likely to have access to green and open spaces for recreation.
 These communities then suffer the physical and mental health impacts associated with being unable to access green and open spaces or form a relationship with the land.
-Other research supports that areas without green space also have higher air temperatures and lower air quality, with associated health impacts.
+Other research supports that areas without green space also have higher air temperatures and poorer air quality, with associated health impacts.

 Interviewees named South Sacramento, South Stockton, parts of Vallejo, Delta legacy communities, the Sycamore area in Antioch, and small towns in the western Delta as areas lacking access to green and outdoor spaces.
 Interviewees' concerns are further corroborated by the Healthy Communities Data and Indicators Project, which maps the percentage of the population residing within 1⁄2 mile of a park, beach, open space, or coastline for California cities, towns, and census-designated places (CDPs).
-In the Delta, communities with a percentage of the population within 1⁄2 mile from a park, beach, open space, or coastline (i.e., easy accessibility) that is lower than the state average include many of the Delta communities: Clarksburg, Courtland, Walnut Grove, Rio Vista, Thornton, Isleton, Terminous, Lincoln

-Village, Country Club, French Camp, Discovery Bay, Byron, Knightsen, and Bethel Island (California Department of Public Health, 2017).
+In the Delta, communities with a percentage of the population within 1⁄2 mile from a park, beach, open space, or coastline (i.e., easy accessibility) that is lower than the state average include many of the Delta's communities: Clarksburg, Courtland, Walnut Grove, Rio Vista, Thornton, Isleton, Terminous, Lincoln Village, Country Club, French Camp, Discovery Bay, Byron, Knightsen, and Bethel Island (CDPH, 2017).
 Delta communities with the lowest population-weighted tree canopy coverage, compared to other Delta cities, towns, and CDPs, include Rio Vista, Thornton, Terminous, French Camp, Lathrop, Manteca, Mountain House, and much of the portion of Contra Costa County within the Delta: Discovery Bay, Knightsen, Bethel Island, Oakley, Brentwood, Antioch, and Pittsburg (Bodenreider et al., 2022).